Beatallica: History

 In 2007, the band's current lineup of Jaymz Lennfield (lead vocals, rhythm guitar), Grg Hammetson (lead guitar), Kliff McBurtney (lead bass, backing vocals) and Ringo Larz (drums) went into the studio to re-record many of Krk and Jaymz' original songs and write some new compositions for their official debut Sgt.
 Hetfield's Motorbreath Pub Band.

 May 2008, marked the release of Beatallica's single; "All You Need Is Blood" recorded in 13 languages as a worldwide thank-you to the network of Beatallica fans known as Beatallibangers.
 The band added Belgium, Czech Republic, and Poland to the list of places they have toured.
 Sgt.
 Hetfield's Motorbreath Pub Band was released in Poland on the label Metal Mind Productions.

 September and October 2008 saw the release of both album Sgt.
 Hetfield's Motorbreath Pub Band and single "All You Need Is Blood" by Sony-ATV in Japan.
 Both Japanese CD versions contain bonus tracks.

-On April 1, 2009 (Beatallica's birthday), Beatallica met Metallica backstage after Metallica's show in Paris, France.
+On April 1, 2009, Beatallica met Metallica backstage after Metallica's show in Paris.
 This was the first time that both bands had met each other in person.
 Both bands had communicated with each other over the years, as they continue to do so.

 On August 4, 2009, Masterful Mystery Tour, the band's second full-length album was released internationally.
 An official music video for the first single, Hero of the Day Tripper, was made with the band starring as hesh 1970's superheroes saving a party from the clutches of four Big Sleazers.

-On September 9, 2009, Masterful Mystery Tour was released by Sony-ATV in Japan.
-The Japanese album version includes 2 bonus tracks, live versions of "I Want to Choke Your Band" and "Revol-ooh-tion", recorded live in concert in Milwaukee, WI.
+On September 9, 2009, (September 11 in Germany) Masterful Mystery Tour was released by Sony-ATV in Japan.
+The Japanese album version includes 2 bonus tracks, live versions of "I Want to Choke Your Band" and "Revol-ooh-tion", recorded live in concert in Milwaukee, Wisconsin.